 ESL songs for teaching listening skills

-“Do You Like Broccoli Ice Cream?” by Super Simple Songs: This song is an effective way to teach listening skills to young students, as it has an interactive element wherein the song poses simple yes/no questions and the students must respond out loud.
+“Do You Like Broccoli Ice Cream?” by Super Simple Songs: This song is an effective way to teach listening skills to young students, as it has an interactive element where the song poses simple yes/no questions and the students must respond out loud.

 Good Songs for Teaching English to Teens and Adults